Survivor Series (2008): Preliminary matches

-The second match was a Divas Survivor Series elimination match between Team Raw (Beth Phoenix, Mickie James, Kelly Kelly, Candice Michelle and Jillian Hall) and Team SmackDown (Michelle McCool, Victoria, Maria, Maryse and Natalya).
+The second match was a Divas Survivor Series elimination match between Team Raw (Beth Phoenix, Mickie James, Kelly Kelly, Candice Michelle, and Jillian Hall) and Team SmackDown (Michelle McCool, Victoria, Maria, Maryse, and Natalya).
 Victoria was eliminated by Kelly Kelly with a Rana pin.
 Kelly Kelly was eliminated by Maryse after a Side Slam Backbreaker.
 McCool was eliminated by Mickie after a Mickie-DDT.
 James was eliminated by Maryse with a roll-up.
 Natalya was eliminated by Candice after a Spear.
 Hall was eliminated by Maria with a victory roll.
 Maria was eliminated by Candice with a Bridging Northern Light Suplex pin.
 Candice was eliminated by Maryse after submitting to a modified Figure Four Leglock.
 Maryse was eliminated by Phoenix after a Glam Slam, leaving Phoenix as the sole survivor.

-Next, The Undertaker faced Big Show in a Casket Match.
-During the match, Undertaker executed a Leg Drop through a broadcast table on Big Show.
-Big Show performed a Chokeslam on Undertaker and tried to walk away but Undertaker stopped him.
+Next, The Undertaker faced Big Show in a casket match.
+During the match, The Undertaker executed a Leg Drop through a broadcast table on Big Show.
+Big Show performed a Chokeslam on The Undertaker and tried to walk away but The Undertaker stopped him.
 The two fought on the entrance ramp, where Big Show set up the casket.
-The match ended when Undertaker performed an Irish Whip on Big Show, knocking him into a casket.
-As the casket fell over, Undertaker won the match.
+The match ended when The Undertaker performed an Irish Whip on Big Show, knocking him into a casket.
+As the casket fell over, The Undertaker won the match.

-The fourth match was a Survivor Series elimination match between Team Orton (Randy Orton, Shelton Benjamin, William Regal, Cody Rhodes and Mark Henry) and Team Batista (Batista, CM Punk, Kofi Kingston, Matt Hardy, and R-Truth).
+The fourth match was a Survivor Series elimination match between Team Orton (Randy Orton, Shelton Benjamin, William Regal, Cody Rhodes, and Mark Henry) and Team Batista (Batista, CM Punk, Kofi Kingston, Matt Hardy, and R-Truth).
 Regal was eliminated by Punk after a GTS.
 R-Truth was eliminated by Benjamin after a Paydirt.
 Kingston was eliminated by Orton after a Rope-Hung DDT.
 Punk was eliminated by Rhodes after a Silver Spoon DDT.
 Hardy was eliminated by Henry after a World's Strongest Slam.
 Henry was eliminated by Batista after a Spear.
 Benjamin was eliminated by Batista after a Batista Bomb.
 Batista was eliminated by Orton after an RKO, leaving Orton and Rhodes as the survivors.

 Main event matches

 The first main event match began as a standard match for the WWE Championship between Triple H and Vladimir Kozlov.
-After Triple H executed a Pedigree on Kozlov, Vickie Guerrero changed the match into a Triple threat match also involving Edge, marking Edge's first appearance since SummerSlam.
+After Triple H executed a Pedigree on Kozlov, Vickie Guerrero changed the match into a triple threat match also involving Edge, marking Edge's first appearance since SummerSlam.
 Edge performed a Spear on Triple H but was attacked by Jeff Hardy, who was originally scheduled to be in the match.
 Hardy tried to hit Edge with a chair but hit Triple H instead.
 Hardy then also hit Kozlov with the chair but Edge performed a Spear on Hardy.
 Edge pinned Triple H to win the title.
-This was the first time that the WWE Championship changed hands in the PG Era.